 During the Persian period of dominance in the Mid-East, a significant Jewish community already lived in Egypt.
 "Papyri from Elephantine show an established Jewish community there as early as 495 BCE.
 After Alexander's conquest of the Persian Empire, Alexandria became the home to a large Greek-speaking Jewish population."1 By the 3rd century BC, the common language of the whole Mediterranean area was Koine Greek, sometimes called Alexandrian Greek or the Alexandrian dialect.
 It was the first or second language throughout the Greek Empire period and on into the time of Roman domination.
 Koine Greek was spoken by everyone from Egypt to India and throughout the Eastern Mediterranean and Near East.
+It was used in shipping, trade politics, and education, much the way English is used today.
 This common language persisted through many of the lands of the Roman Empire until it finally fell into disuse in Europe in the Middle Ages.2 Koine Greek was the language used by the Apostles, the Church Fathers and early Christians as they took the Gospel around the Empire and beyond.

-So it was, in the 3rd century BC, that the large Greek-speaking Jewish populations in Egypt and the whole of the Eastern Mediterranean needed to have their Scriptures translated into the language that was in everyday use.
-Hebrew had become limited to the scholars and the well-educated.
-So, in synagogue services, a rough Greek translation was often given as the Hebrew Scriptures were read.
+By the 3rd century BC, Hebrew had become limited to the scholars and the well-educated.
+In synagogue services, a rough Greek translation was often given as the Hebrew Scriptures were read.
 A reliable Greek translation of the Scriptures was needed to facilitate understanding of Scripture in the synagogues.
 It was also needed for academic and lay discussions as well as for anyone who could read throughout the Empire.

 In 289 B.C., Philadelphus became co-regent of the Ptolemaic Empire with his father, Ptolemy Soter.
 The Ptolemaic Empire was based in Alexandria, Egypt.
 In 285 Soter abdicated in favor of his 22 year old son, and died two years later at the age of 84.3 Towards the latter part of his reign, Soter had been very favorable towards the Jewish population.
 His son, Philadelphus, continued this policy by releasing many Jewish slaves, and placing some of them in responsible positions in the state as well as in the military.